fapetmedia/Abiodun-Fagbola-DSA-DATA-ANALYSIS-PROJECT/README.md

 - Data cleansing using COALESCE to handle nulls
 - View creation for efficient querying (CREATE VIEW)
 - Aggregation and grouping to analyze:
-  a.
-Top-performing product categories
+  -- Top-performing product categories
-  b.
-Best and worst sales regions
+  -- Best and worst sales regions
-  c.
-Most and least valuable customers
+  -- Most and least valuable customers
-  d.
-Shipping cost efficiency by delivery mode
+  -- Shipping cost efficiency by delivery mode
-  e.
-Return rates by segment
+  -- Return rates by segment